 The online FAFSA, however, uses skip-logic technology to present applicants with relevant questions.
 The amount of time it will take to complete the FAFSA can vary.
 Completion time is typically longer for dependent students, because they must provide both their own information and their parents’ information.
 It also typically takes longer to complete the FAFSA the first time, compared with subsequent submissions as students progress through college.

-Students can fill out the online FAFSA application using their computer or mobile phone.
+Students can fill out the online FAFSA application using a computer or mobile phone.
 Alternatively, the paper version, known as the PDF FAFSA, can be printed and filled out manually or filled in on the screen prior to printing and mailing.

 The first step, before filling out the FAFSA, is to create an FSA ID, which serves as an electronic signature.
 Parents and students can find a link to obtain an FSA ID through the Federal Student Aid website.
 To create a unique ID, applicants will need their Social Security number, date of birth and their name as it appears on official documents.